learn-co-curriculum/phrg-rspec-intro/README.md

 # RSpec Anatomy

 At this point, you are familiar with how spec test file looks.
 You have had to diagnosis them, drop breakpoints inside them, and even modified a test.
-Before we start writing our very `rspec` tests, let's pick apart the elements we have seen.
+Before we start writing our own `rspec` tests, let's pick apart the elements we have seen.

 ![RSpec Anatomy](images/rspec-anatomy.jpg?raw=true)